 The following year, I was invited to do a history senior honors thesis by the history department.
 This is not something that every student has the opportunity to do, so I knew that I wanted to take advantage of this opportunity.
 Dr. Walsh was kind and adventurous enough to agree to oversee my research project for basically an entire year, for which I am grateful.

-You’ll enjoy some of the best off-campus excursions and experiences
+You’ll enjoy some wonderful off-campus excursions and experiences

 There are a ton of cool (and free!) off-site trips and events that Honors students can take advantage of.
 All first-year Honors students go to the Metropolitan Museum of Art for their first semester and then to Medieval Times: Dinner and Tournament during their second semester.
 These trips were a lot of fun, especially because they provide an opportunity to spend time with the people in your program outside of class.
 I also got to go to the United States Holocaust Memorial Museum with my Modern World Honors class.

 You're a part of a long-standing tradition at Loyola